When a caravan of Central American migrants recently showed up at the US border, many wondered what their odds of getting asylum would be.

 A look at asylum denial rates show extreme variances between the nationalities of people applying.

-And Guatemala, Honduras and El Salvador – the three countries represented in this caravan – have among the highest US asylum denial rates, according to Syracuse University’s Transactional Records Access Clearinghouse.
+Migrants from Guatemala, Honduras and El Salvador – which represent a large portion of US asylum seekers – have among the highest denial rates, according to Syracuse University’s Transactional Records Access Clearinghouse.

 But asylum seekers from Mexico and Haiti fared even worse.

-On the flip side, some nationalities rarely have their asylum attempts turned down.
+On the flip side, some nationalities rarely have their asylum requests denied.

 Why is this?